jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

       x-mykafka-sasl-mechanism: 'SCRAM-SHA-256'
 view raw
 ```
 The description field allows you to explain the security options that Kafka clients need to use.
-You could also use an extension (with the x- prefix).
+You could also use an extension (with the -x prefix).

 ##### Channels
 All brokers support communication through multiple channels (known as <em>topics</em>, <em>event types</em>, <em>routing keys</em>, <em>event names</em> or other terms depending on the system).
-Channels are assigned a name or identifier, and as a best practice, usually deal with only a single type of message (one channel per message type).
+Channels are assigned a name or identifier.

 The channels section of the specification stores all of the mediums where messages flow through.
 Here is a simple example: